postgis/docker-postgis/README.md

 ### Security scanner information

-* Please also scan the base `postgres` docker Image:
+* Please also scan the base `postgres` Docker image for potential security issues.
-It's important to also scan the base `postgres` Docker image for potential security issues.
-If your security scanner reports vulnerabilities (known as CVEs) in the image, you may wonder why.
-To get a better understanding, please read the Docker Library FAQ, especially the section titled ["Why does my security scanner show that an image has CVEs?"](https://github.com/docker-library/faq#why-does-my-security-scanner-show-that-an-image-has-cves)
+If your security scanner reports vulnerabilities (CVEs), check the [Docker Library FAQ](https://github.com/docker-library/faq#why-does-my-security-scanner-show-that-an-image-has-cves) — especially the section *“Why does my security scanner show that an image has CVEs?”*
-For more specific issues related to the postgres docker image, you can search using these links:
+For more specific issues related to the Postgres Docker image, you can search using these links:
   * [search for repo:docker-library/postgres trivy](https://github.com/search?q=repo%3Adocker-library%2Fpostgres+trivy&type=issues)
   * [search for repo:docker-library/postgres CVE](https://github.com/search?q=repo%3Adocker-library%2Fpostgres+CVE&type=issues)